Genealogy Images of History

 BOWIE RACE TRACK, MARYLAND * - 1923 - Cover entitled 'THOROUGHBREDS DASHING DOWN THE STRETCH pictures the first race on opening day won by Pepp with Catalan 2nd, and Rinkey, third as saved from this American Pictorial magazine.

-BOWIE, C. C. * - 1922 - Iowa University student is pictured in article entitled "CREAM OF AMERICAN UNIVERSITIES REPRESENTED IN RHODES SCHOLARSHIP WINNERS" who have won a course of three years' studies in Oxford, University, England as saved from this old American Pictorial Magazine.
+BOWIE, C. C. * - 1922 - Iowa University student is pictured in article entitled "CREAM OF AMERICAN UNIVERSITIES REPRESENTED IN RHODES SCHOLARSHIP WINNERS" who have won a course of three years' studies in Oxford, University, England as saved from this old American Pictorial Magazine

-BOWIE, Frank * - 1924 - Jackson, Miss., Featured in Pictorial collage in article entitled "Almost A Monopoly Of Medals" with Bowie brothers, Eagle Scouts of the Unitarian Church of Rochester as saved from this old American pictorial magazine.
+BOWIE, Frank * - 1924 - Jackson, Miss., Featured in Pictorial collage in article entitled "Almost A Monopoly Of Medals" with Bowie brothers, Eagle Scouts of the Unitarian Church of Rochester as saved from this old American pictorial magazine

 BOWIE, James "Jim" - Named as owner of a real Bowie knife in story entitled THE KING AND I HAVE THE BOWIE KNIFE by Raymond W. Thorp of the making of the real Bowie Knife in an obscure little blacksmith shop in Arkansas owned by James Black with pictures of weapon owned by Thorp and King Faisal II of Iraq and the history of the two men and their love for the Bowie knife as found in this old, complete western magazine.